-Its transition complete, Russia is once again becoming part of the modern world.
-Gaidar’s account of long-term socioeconomic trends puts his country in historical context and outlines problems faced by Russia (and other developing economies) that more developed countries have already encountered: aging populations, migration, evolution of the system of social protection, changes in the armed forces, and balancing stability and flexibility in democratic institutions.
-Topics of discussion in this astonishingly erudite work range from the phenomenon of modern economic growth to agrarian societies to Russia’s development trajectory.
-The book features an epilogue written by Gaidar for this English-language edition.
+Gaidar’s account of long-term socioeconomic trends puts his country in historical context and outlines problems faced by Russia (and other developing economies) that more developed countries have already encountered: aging population, migration, evolution of the system of social protection, changes in the armed forces, and balancing stability and flexibility in democratic institutions.

 This is not a memoir, but, Gaidar points out, neither is it “written from the position of a man who spent his entire life in a research institute.”
 Gaidar’s “long view” is inevitably informed and enriched by his experience in government at a watershed moment in history.